 Your experience of student life, wherever you choose to study, is usually dependent on where you live.
 Comfortable and sociable accommodation at the centre of the city’s action will doubtless give you the best chance of being part of something special.

 For Nottingham, this means Bowman House, which offers a great city centre location, clean, contemporary styling, and social spaces to gather with friends for a chat, meet up before a night out, or just to chill out and relax… and not forgetting a quiet space to study.

 Student life is a hectic whirlwind of lectures, study time, partying, socialising, days out, and sightseeing, so being close to your campus is one of the most important factors in choosing your accommodation – who wants a long journey to lectures after a big night out?
 That’s what makes somewhere like Bowman House great – it’s a stone’s throw from campuses for both universities.
 Its location on Talbot Street also puts you close to the Big O on Greyfriar Gate, Rock City also on Talbot Street, the Rescue Rooms off Goldsmith Street, and Coco Tang on Bridlesmith Gate.
 There are also a number of restaurants, cafes and shops nearby.

 Your time at university should be special, some would say the best time of your life.
 It’s where you meet life-long friends, form the basis of a career, and have experiences which stay with you forever.
-Life at university in Nottingham ticks all those boxes, and student accommodation at Bowman House provides the best base from where to make the most of your experience.
+Life at university in Nottingham ticks all those boxes, and our student accommodation in Nottingham at Bowman House provides the best base from where to make the most of your experience in the city.